lxcxuebao/mecheye_cpp_interface/README.md

 Open the Visual Studio.

-Modify the ip addr according to in every sample_xxx.cpp files and build it.
+Modify the ip address according to the actual address in every sample_xxx.cpp files and build it.

 ![ip](./docs/ip.jpg)